hps/docs-test/source/includes/_giftcard.md

 $response = $giftService->deactivate($card);
 ?>
 ```
+Activating a gift card is as simple as providing the dollar amount, currency code and gift card object

 ## Replace a Gift Card
-Sometimes there is a need to replace a gift card with a new gift card.
+> Replace Gift Card

 ```php
 <?php